-That I did eventually make it in Frankfurt's main station was due to the fact that the connecting train arrived on the other side of the same platform and was delayed too.
-Soon after the ICE to Dresden had left Frankfurt in the direction of Fulda the loudspeaker informed us about an abandoned Aldi plastic bag in coach 22.
+That I did eventually make it in Frankfurt's central station was because the connecting train arrived on the other side of the same platform and was delayed too.
+Soon after the ICE to Dresden had left Frankfurt in the direction of Fulda, the loudspeaker informed us about an abandoned Aldi plastic bag in coach 22.
 Oh, oh!
-A few minutes later the train ground to an unscheduled halt at Gelnhausen station.
+A few minutes later, the train ground to an unscheduled halt at Gelnhausen station.
 All passengers had to leave the train, the platform, and even their luggage behind.

 |Waiting at a safe distance on platform 1 for the big blow|

 |A female German shepherd on her way to sniff explosives|